EGG-SR: Embedding Symbolic Equivalence into Symbolic Regression via Equality Graph: Experiments

 \textbf{Impact of \method on DRL.} Table~\ref{tab:Trigonometric-nmse-mtcs} reports the median NMSE values of the best-predicted expressions discovered by \method-DRL and standard DRL, under identical experiment settings.
 Expressions returned by \method-DRL achieve a smaller NMSE value on noiseless and noisy settings.
 It shows that embedding \method into DRL helps to discover expressions with better NMSE.
 In Figure~\ref{fig:learn-stats} (Right), we plot the estimated objective, defined as $R(\tau_i)\log p_{\theta}(\tau_i)$ where each trajectory $\tau_i$ is sampled from the sequential decoder with probability $p_\theta(\tau_i)$ (see Equation~\ref{eq:p-estimator}).
 We plot the empirical mean and standard deviation of this objective over training iterations.
 The observed reduction in variance is primarily due to the symbolic variants generated via the e-graph, which enable averaging over multiple equivalent expressions and thus yield more stable gradients.

-\textbf{Impact of \method on LLM.} We evaluate the impact of augmenting LLMs with richer feedback prompts that incorporate equivalent expressions generated by \method.
-Following the dataset and experimental setup from the original paper~\citep{DBLP:journals/iclr/llmsr25}, we summarize the results in Table~\ref{tab:egg-llm}.
+\textbf{Impact of \method on LLM.} Following the dataset and experimental setup from the original paper~\citep{DBLP:journals/iclr/llmsr25}, we summarize the results in Table~\ref{tab:egg-llm}.
 The result of LLM-SR directly uses the reported result in~\cite{DBLP:journals/iclr/llmsr25}.
-The results show that integrating \method enables the LLM to discover higher-quality expressions under the same experimental conditions.
+The results show that integrating \method enables the LLM to discover higher-quality expressions under the same experimental conditions, as with richer feedback prompts that incorporate equivalent expressions generated by \method.